-Research identifies a new vision for talent management maturity; we find that a full 70 percent of organizations surveyed have low talent management maturity—and are missing out on the potential financial, business, and talent benefits of higher maturity.
-Recent research involving 454 global organizations lays out a roadmap to next-generation talent management maturity
+Research identifies a new vision for talent management maturity; we find that a full 70% of organisations surveyed have low talent management maturity—and are missing out on the potential financial, business, and talent benefits of higher maturity.
+Recent research involving 454 global organisations lays out a roadmap to next-generation talent management maturity

-Despite being viewed as a major construct at the heart of human resource development (HRD), considerable complexity, confusion, and ambiguity exists regarding the conceptualization of development.
-The notion of development has attracted interest from a wide array of fields including HRD, adult education, psychology, management studies, and organization theory.
-As a result, there is little consistency in how development is understood, conceptualized, or tested.
+Despite being viewed as a major construct at the heart of human resource development (HRD), considerable complexity, confusion, and ambiguity exists regarding the conceptualisation of development.
+The notion of development has attracted interest from a wide array of fields including HRD, adult education, psychology, management studies, and organisation theory.
+As a result, there is little consistency in how development is understood, conceptualised, or tested.